knickers/msg/README.md

 msg
 ===

-Custom logging and messages for GO
+Simple logging of messages for GO.

+Messages get switched on or off based on a verbose variable.